Pedestrian struck by vehicle, killed in east Las Vegas

 A pedestrian has been killed after being hit by a vehicle in the east Las Vegas Valley.

-The fatality occurred about 4:30 a.m. at South Nellis Boulevard and East Flamingo Road, according to police Lt.
+The fatality occurred about 4:30 a.m. near South Nellis Boulevard and East Twain Avenue, according to police Lt.
 David Gordon.

 This is a developing story.
 Check back for updates.